-- recording both positive and negative behaviour and safety issues in the Lunchtime Problem-Solving Record Book - recording both positive and negative behaviour on an individual child's Lunchtime Report Sheet - rewarding positive behaviour with stickers and smiley faces - communicating general concerns and individual behaviour problems to the Deputy Head at regular meetings.
+- recording both positive and negative behaviour and safety issues in the Lunchtime Problem-Solving Record Book - recording both positive and negative behaviour on an individual child's Lunchtime Report Sheet - rewarding positive behaviour with stickers and smiley faces - communicating general concerns and individual behaviour problems to the Head Teacher/Senior Teacher at regular meetings.

-Key person for EYFS at lunchtime is Jeanette Hardiman (First-aider).
+Key person for EYFS at lunchtime is Jeanette Hardiman (Paediatric First-aider).

-It is the responsibility of the head/ deputy headteacher to follow up any incidents logged in the Lunchtime Problem-Solving Record Book.
+It is the responsibility of the head/ senior teacher to follow up any incidents logged in the Lunchtime Problem-Solving Record Book.
 The book should be dated and signed by the person dealing with the incidents recorded in the book, and any action taken recorded in it.
 Any consequences are written onto the white board in the staffroom.